 A modern program icon designer works with much the same limitations as the original religious painters.
 In a small space with limited colors you must create an instantly recognizable image that conveys a sense of where you want the viewer to go.
 We icon designers want you to know you’ll be transported to Desktop or Skype or Adobe Photoshop.
 The Byzantines wanted you to be transported into Faith.
 Faith that the saint represented by the icon would intervene with the Power of the Universe to help you.
 Come to think of it, they’re not so different.

-Icons are a touchy subject.
+DESTRUCTION OF ART Icons are a touchy subject.
 In Communist Russia you could get into a lot of trouble for possessing them.
 Many were said to perform miracles, survive all manner of cataclysm.
 In our time icon has come to mean a powerful representational figure, or face, like Hitler meaning Fascism, or Steve Jobs representing idealistic progress.
 The Byzantines prayed to pictures of the saints, lit candles to them, went on their knees before them, fought wars under and for them.
 The power was in the faith, but Emperor Leo believed that people worshipped the pictures themselves, so he destroyed them.
 All of them.
-Every icon, and then every pictorial mosaic, fresco and bas-relief went.
+Every icon, large and small, and then every pictorial mosaic, fresco and bas-relief went.
 Hagia Sophia is full of empty frames, carved marble around a vacant space, and lone, austere crosses.
 The original gold mosaic ceiling, with its geometric designs, was allowed to remain.
 After the Iconoclasts– the breakers of images– had done with the pictures, they started in on the artists.
 Leo is not my favorite emperor, but at least there aren’t a lot of pictures of him.

 Was she a woman scorned?
 Leo died in 775, and Irene set about gaining the throne.
 Beset by her own ministers, Bulgars, and Harun Al-Rashid, she never gave up…wait a minute.
 Worlds collide….Harun Al-Rashid?
 Isn’t he supposed to belong in Arabian Nights?
 Yes, and he did his best to invade Byzantium.
 Irene kept him out by paying him a whopping annual tribute.
 When the Pope refused to recognize her rule and crowned Charlemagne Roman Emperor, rather than sulking over the insult, she simply arranged to marry Charlemagne.
 But she was deposed first.

-The Iconoclasts stuck around until the mid-9th Century and finally petered out.
+THE SAINT The Iconoclasts stuck around until the mid-9th Century and finally petered out.
 Irene ended life on an island, spinning to support herself, and in Hagia Sophia, the heart of the kingdom she ravaged her soul to protect, there is no image of her.
 I doubt there’s one in Istanbul.
-Fourth Crusaders carried them all off to Venice, the city of that Doge thrown out the window.
-Yet she endures, for she restored image worship in Christianity.
+Fourth Crusaders carried them all off to Venice, the city of that Doge thrown out of the window.
+Yet Irene endures, for she restored image worship in Christianity.
 Under her rule in 787, the Seventh Ecumenical Council at Nicea refuted the Iconoclasts, declaring that artistic materials merely represent the saints, a belief upheld to this day.
 The glorious pictorial mosaics of St Savior in Chora, as well as many surviving in Hagia Sophia, are all from after Irene.
 Throughout Christianity, religious art endures, and it always has a face.

 THE EVOLUTION OF AN ICON Santa Claus, called Noel Baba (Father Christmas) is big here in Turkey.
 St Nicholas himself was Bishop of Myra, down on Turkey’s Mediterranean Coast.
 A benevolent leader, he gave all his money to the poor, hiding dowries in the shoes of impoverished virgins to save their pride, which comes to us as the tradition of Christmas stockings.
 St Nicholas is huge all over Europe.
 Think of all those Greeks named Nick.
 Here’s one of many Russian icons of him.